Sarajevo in 2 Days

 Interior of City Hall

 We continue along the river to the corner of the Latin Bridge.
 This is assassination spot of Franz Ferdinand.
 Here, somewhat bizarrely, you can find a plaque and an illustration of the monument which once marked the spot.
+The original was removed by German troops during WW2 and presented to Hitler as a birthday present.

 Latin Bridge